Browse through a list of organisations that can provide information and support for carers.

 The East Lancs Carers Group aims to support people in need and to meet other carers in the same situation who understand how they feel, and find ways to cope when things become a little difficult.

-We provide information and support to stroke survivors and their carers.
-We also offer exercise sessions run by a trained instructor and a range of social activities.
+The stroke group provides information and support to stroke survivors and their carers; it also offers exercise sessions run by a trained instructor and a range of social activities.

 This research aims to develop a new method of teaching self-management skills after stroke.